siyoungpark18-oss/Tankobon/README.md

 *Its sole purpose of existence is to make manga piracy easier.*

-## Download ##
-Get the tool from the [releases page](https://github.com/siyoungpark18-oss/Tankobon/releases) on github.

 ## Why Use Tankobon? ##

 *Tankobon’s Advantage lies in sheer speed and scale.*
 It can convert, re-organize, and combine **thousands of files in a matter of minutes to seconds.
 This is orders of magnitude faster than most browser based tools or applications.**
 -   *Tankobon does this by utilizing your local file system rather than requiring the user to upload files to an app or cloud.
 This is what allows the app to be entirely local.*

+## Download ##
+Get the tool from the [releases page](https://github.com/siyoungpark18-oss/Tankobon/releases) on github.

-## File System ##
+## How it Works ##
-Tankobon uses an Input and Output folder system to import and export files
+Tankobon uses an Input and Output folder system to import and export files.

 The Input folder is where files are moved to for processing with the tools. *Files from the Input folder are copied from your file system*
 Do this using the **Add to Input** Button